SanderMertens/ecs-faq/README.md

 ### What is an Entity Component System?
 ECS is an architecture paradigm for writing and organizing code.
 The key principles that define ECS are a strict separation between data and logic (and therefore a lack of encapsulation) and the prominent role of composition in modeling data.

+### Where is ECS being used?
+ECS is mostly used in gaming and simulation.

+### Why should I use ECS?
+ECS is often considered to promote code reusability and good performance.
+If you are building a game with large numbers of objects, ECS is worth looking into.

 ### What are examples of ECS implementations?
 Here is a list of both open source and closed source ECS frameworks: